 “Can you give me an outline about the size and breadth of Hughes Network Systems?”
 The Editor asked.

-“Hughes Network Systems was originally part of the Howard Hughes Corporation.
-On February 14th 2011 EchoStar Corporation and Hughes Communications, Inc. announced an agreement pursuant to which EchoStar acquired all of the outstanding equity of Hughes and its subsidiaries including its main operating subsidiary, Hughes Network Systems, LLC in a transaction valued at approximately $2 billion, including Hughes debt expected to be refinanced in connection with the transaction.
+“Hughes Network Systems was originally part of the Hughes Aircraft Corporation.
+Following several mergers and acquisitions, on February 14th 2011 EchoStar Corporation and Hughes Communications, Inc. announced an agreement pursuant to which EchoStar acquired all of the outstanding equity of Hughes and its subsidiaries including its main operating subsidiary, Hughes Network Systems, LLC in a transaction valued at approximately $2 billion, including Hughes debt expected to be refinanced in connection with the transaction.
 Headquartered outside Washington, D.C., in Germantown, Maryland, USA, Hughes operates sales and support offices worldwide.”
 Rick Lober said.

 “What do you see as a key enabler to drive the integration of networks on the battlefield?”